Structure theorem for finitely generated modules over a principal ideal domain: Statement

 When a vector space over a field F has a finite generating set, then one may extract from it a basis consisting of a finite number n of vectors, and the space is therefore isomorphic to Fn.
-The corresponding statement with the F generalized to a principal ideal domain R is no longer true, since a basis for a finitely generated module over R might not exist.
+The corresponding statement with F generalized to a principal ideal domain R is no longer true, since a basis for a finitely generated module over R might not exist.
 However such a module is still isomorphic to a quotient of some module Rn with n finite (to see this it suffices to construct the morphism that sends the elements of the canonical basis of Rn to the generators of the module, and take the quotient by its kernel.)
 By changing the choice of generating set, one can in fact describe the module as the quotient of some Rn by a particularly simple submodule, and this is the structure theorem.

 The structure theorem for finitely generated modules over a principal ideal domain usually appears in the following two forms.